 Download this whitepaper and learn the struggle of hosting data in Salesforce, Fusion, Excel, and other asset management systems, and how data quality is the key factor to business success.

-1. Define data quality improvement strategy: The WHAT
+Download1.
+Define data quality improvement strategy: The WHAT

-• What does ‘good enough’ data quality mean for your business?
+b.
+What does ‘good enough’ data quality mean for your business?

 How it helps?

 Understanding the role of data in every running process at a company allows you to always have a case on hand for prioritizing data and its quality.
-This will in fact also help you to get necessary buy-ins and attention from stakeholders – something that is crucial for making and proposing changes in existing processes to get the maximum benefits of improved data quality.
+This will also help you to get necessary buy-ins and attention from stakeholders – something that is crucial for making and proposing changes in existing processes to get the maximum benefits of improved data quality.

 b.
 What is the definition of data quality for your business?